 For a crunchy fall snack, learn how to roast pumpkin seeds.
 We'll walk you through the four easy steps to bake pumpkin seeds.
 All you need for this easy pumpkin recipe is oil, salt, and harvested pumpkin seeds.

-You can use the seeds from either a carving pumpkin or a pie pumpkin, but avoid seeds from decorative white pumpkins.
-For 1 cup of seeds, purchase a 10- to 14-pound pumpkin.
-Smaller seeds work best; larger seeds tend to pop in the oven and get tough.
+Before learning how to bake pumpkin seeds, you'll want to choose a pumpkin with the best seeds.
+Pumpkin seeds from a carving or pie pumpkin work well, but avoid seeds from decorative white pumpkins.
+If you want to bake 1 cup of pumpkin seeds, purchase a 10- to 14-pound pumpkin.
+Smaller seeds are the best pumpkin seeds to bake; larger pumpkin seeds tend to pop in the oven and get tough.

-Tip: You can also use this method to toast seeds from winter squashes such as butternut squash or acorn squash.
+Tip: You can also use this method to roast seeds from winter squashes such as butternut squash or acorn squash.